SamuelMacKay/mackays-miniatures/README.md

   - has a cost per model and a calculated total cost based on qty
   - can edit qty and remove any thing from the cart page
   - shows a warning sign for how far way from free shipping you are
-  - shows a warning sign if any product is pre orde with a tool tip attached
+  - shows a warning sign if any product is pre order with a tool tip attached
   - tells you current cost, delivery cost and adds it together for a grand total
   - cart icon on nav bar updates with current cost of cart